 Apple’s choice of “the bitten apple” as its company logo seems to have been prescient in the extreme.
 Why?
-Because like the apple of Edenic lore, Apple the company has been the most powerful purveyor of human lust at the intersection of technology.
+Because like the apple of Edenic lore, Apple the company has been the most powerful purveyor of conspicuous consumption at the intersection human lust and technology.

 Take the 20″ Cinema Display that I am looking at right now.
 I bought this as a monitor to pair up with my bedroom PC computer and fell head over heels in love.
 I am not alone in this.
-Right now I have the Apple flat screen next to a brand new Gateway HD 1080 flat screen which I paid the same price for as the used Apple monitor.
+Right now I have the Apple flat screen next to a brand new Gateway HD 1080 flat screen for which I paid the same price as the used Apple monitor.
 The contest is not even close.
-The Gateway monitor which is not a dog by any stretch of the imagination is still encumbered by a plasticky garishness.
-Not so the Cinema Display in its near flawless sublimity.
+The Gateway monitor, which is not a dog by any stretch of the imagination, is still encumbered by a plasticky-cum-garish patina.
+Not so the Cinema Display in its studied minimalism and near flawless sublimity.
 I cannot stop staring at the Apple monitor and would work exclusively on it if I had the choice.
 The feather-touch on/off switch and brightness controls on its right right side stunned me the first time I figured out how they actually worked i.e. with touchscreen mojo.
-No calloused stubbly fingers need apply when it comes to operating these “precision engineered” gizmos.
+No calloused stubbly fingers need apply here when it comes to these “precision engineered” 😉 gizmos.
 It’s little things like that that open a newbie’s eyes to Apple’s technological genius and attention to detail.

 I am a PC stiff by default, but can feel myself being pulled towards Apple’s kingdom as if towards the proverbial light, even with its intermittent PR/marketing and business machination problems.